voldern/elasticsearch-writable-stream/README.md

 written to exist in the record instead of being set in a callback when the records written.

+`elasticsearch-streams` also implements its own event named `close` to indicate that all the data has been written to Elasticsearch.
+This will break modules like [pump](https://www.npmjs.com/package/pump) that depend on the `finish` event.

 # License

 MIT